ACADIA Pharmaceuticals Reports Second Quarter 2017 Financial Results

 ACADIA is a biopharmaceutical company focused on the development and commercialization of innovative medicines to address unmet medical needs in central nervous system disorders.
 ACADIA maintains a website at www.acadia-pharm.com to which we regularly post copies of our press releases as well as additional information and through which interested parties can subscribe to receive e-mail alerts.

 Statements in this press release that are not strictly historical in nature are forward-looking statements.
-These statements include but are not limited to statements related to the benefits to be derived from NUPLAZID (pimavanserin); the ability of ACADIA to work with payors to make NUPLAZID available to eligible patients, ACADIA’s ability to expand awareness of NUPLAZID among physicians through a number of initiatives, timing regarding the commencement of clinical trials, including the planned Alzheimer’s disease agitation study, and the expected timing of the announcement of top-line results from ACADIA’s Phase II Alzheimer’s disease psychosis study.
+These statements include but are not limited to statements related to guidance for fiscal year 2017 NUPLAZID net sales; the benefits to be derived from NUPLAZID (pimavanserin); the utility of pimavanserin in indications other than hallucinations and delusions associated with PD Psychosis; and the timing or results of future studies involving pimavanserin.
 These statements are only predictions based on current information and expectations and involve a number of risks and uncertainties.
-Actual events or results may differ materially from those projected in any of such statements due to various factors, including the risks and uncertainties inherent in drug discovery, development, and commercialization, whether NUPLAZID receives adequate reimbursement from third-party payors, ACADIA’s ability to establish and maintain an adequate specialty pharmacy network to distribute NUPLAZID, the degree to which NUPLAZID receives acceptance from patients and physicians for its approved indication, and the fact that past results of clinical trials may not be indicative of future trial results.
-For a discussion of these and other factors, please refer to ACADIA’s annual report on Form 10-K for the year ended December 31, 2015 as well as ACADIA’s subsequent filings with the Securities and Exchange Commission.
+Actual events or results may differ materially from those projected in any of such statements due to various factors, including the uncertainty of future commercial sales and related items that would impact net sales for 2017, the risks and uncertainties inherent in drug discovery, development, approval and commercialization, and the fact that past results of clinical trials may not be indicative of future trial results.
+For a discussion of these and other factors, please refer to ACADIA’s annual report on Form 10-K for the year ended December 31, 2016 as well as ACADIA’s subsequent filings with the Securities and Exchange Commission.
 You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof.
 This caution is made under the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 All forward-looking statements are qualified in their entirety by this cautionary statement and ACADIA undertakes no obligation to revise or update this press release to reflect events or circumstances after the date hereof, except as required by law.

 ACADIA PHARMACEUTICALS INC.